The Age Well Times is Packed with Actionable Longevity and Healthy Aging Guides: Here is How Things are Organised

 It is easy to get ‘sold’ on an eloquently described new theory.
-After all, we all want a breakthrough that will result in an effortless cure for ageing.
+After all, we all want a breakthrough that will result in an effortless cure for aging.
 I write with this in mind, always assuming that a line of enquiry is only a tiny piece of the overall puzzle.

 An uncomfortable truth is that biology is mind-blowing in complexity.
-We may be decades from a cure for ageing.
+We may be decades from a cure for aging.
 That said, I’m optimistic.
 Human clinical trials are underway for drugs which have already lengthened the lifespan of mice.
 The types of drug interventions, specific drugs and personalised medicine are key areas of longevity science.

 This section of the Age Well Times busts the myth that you need to give up all of life’s pleasures to live a longer, healthier life.

 Becoming a puritanical monk, with no sugar, booze, or fun simply won’t work for all but the most dedicated fitness fanatics.

 Yet 80% of aging is based on lifestyle, not genes.

 This is where longevity habits come in.
 Habits which make you feel great now – and contribute incrementally to a less frail, more energetic future.
 These habits cover sleep, exercise, avoiding toxins, tracking and more.